Epistle to Dr Arbuthnot

 The Epistle to Dr. Arbuthnot is a satire in poetic form written by Alexander Pope and addressed to his friend John Arbuthnot, a physician.
 It was first published in 1735 and composed in 1734, when Pope learned that Arbuthnot was dying.
 Pope described it as a memorial of their friendship.
 It has been called Pope's "most directly autobiographical work", in which he defends his practice in the genre of satire and attacks those who had been his opponents and rivals throughout his career.

 Both in composition and in publication, the poem had a chequered history.
 In its canonical form, it is composed of 419 lines of heroic couplets.
-The Epistle to Dr. Arbuthnot is notable as the source of the phrase "damn with faint praise," used so often it has become a cliché or idiom.
+The Epistle to Dr. Arbuthnot is notable as the source of the phrase "damn with faint praise," which has subsequently seen so much common usage that it has become a cliché or idiom.
 Another of its notable lines is "Who breaks a butterfly upon a wheel?"

 Addressee

 John Arbuthnot was a physician known as a man of wit.
 He was a member of the Martinus Scriblerus Club, along with Pope, Jonathan Swift and John Gay.
 He was formerly the physician of Queen Anne.
 On 17 July 1734 Arbuthnot wrote to Pope to tell him that he had a terminal illness.
 In a response dated 2 August, Pope indicates that he planned to write more satire, and on 25 August told Arbuthnot that he was going to address one of his epistles to him, later characterizing it as a memorial to their friendship.
 Arbuthnot died on 27 February 1735, eight weeks after the poem was published.